marianobarrios/tls-channel/README.md

 - The Go language has its own implementation, package [crypto/tls](https://golang.org/pkg/crypto/tls/).
 - There is another C library by Mozilla, part of the "[Network Security Services](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS)" (NSS) group of libraries.
 It's notoriously used by the Firefox browser.

 And many more.
-All this libraries implement a streaming interface, and most let the user switch freely between blocking and non-blocking behavior.
+All these libraries implement a streaming interface, and most let the user switch freely between blocking and non-blocking behavior.
 But in Java the history, unfortunately, is not so simple.

 ### The Java TLS problem